carpentries/community-engagement/glossary.md

 lesson under development by the community in The Carpentries Incubator, using the Carpentries lesson infrastructure

-#### Incubator Lesson Spotlight

-a regular feature in The Carpentries blog and newsletter, highlighting a lesson currently under community development; the purpose is to raise the visibility of that lesson among the broader community and to encourage community members to contribute to its further development

 #### Instructors

 community members who are certified to teach Carpentries workshops after completing Instructor Training and checkout